October 2025 Google Play Policy Updates: Key Changes for Child Safety, Finance & Health Compliance

 Google has expanded guidance on complying with data protection laws, including the EU-U.S., UK, and Swiss Data Privacy Frameworks, and provided best practice examples.

-Clarified restrictions for financial apps accessing SMS history, especially regarding potential misuse in spyware-like behavior.
+Clarified restrictions for financial apps accessing SMS history, especially regarding potential misuse in spyware-like behaviour.

 Clarified enforcement around the closure of inactive developer accounts.